Pink Floyd: Pink Floyd

-The new group rebranded as the Pink Floyd Sound in late 1965.
+The group, comprising Mason, Wright, Waters and Barrett, rebranded as the Pink Floyd Sound in late 1965.
 Barrett purportedly created the name on the spur of the moment when he discovered that another band, also called the Tea Set, were to perform at one of their gigs.
-The name Pink Floyd is derived from the given names of two blues musicians whose Piedmont blues records Barrett had in his collection, Pink Anderson and Floyd Council.
-By 1966, the group's repertoire consisted mainly of rhythm and blues songs, and they had begun to receive paid bookings, including a performance at the Marquee Club in December 1966, where Peter Jenner, a lecturer at the London School of Economics, noticed them.
+The name was derived from the given names of two blues musicians whose Piedmont blues records Barrett had in his collection, Pink Anderson and Floyd Council.

+By 1966, the group's repertoire consisted mainly of rhythm and blues songs.
+They had begun to receive paid bookings, including a performance at the Marquee Club in March 1966, where Peter Jenner, a lecturer at the London School of Economics, noticed them.
 Jenner was impressed by the sonic effects Barrett and Wright created and, with his business partner and friend Andrew King, became their manager.
 The pair had little experience in the music industry and used King's inheritance to set up Blackhill Enterprises, purchasing about £1,000 worth of new instruments and equipment for the band.
 (Note: Soon after, someone stole the equipment, and the group resorted to purchasing new gear on a payment plan.)
 Around this time, Jenner suggested the band drop the "Sound" from their name.
-On 15 October 1966, the band made their major debut at the Roundhouse under the name the Pink Floyd.
+On 15 October 1966, Pink Floyd made their major debut at the Roundhouse under the name the Pink Floyd.